 Intercropping and Covercropping

 Lanzones is a good intercrop under coconut in the Philippines.
 Ring weed and cultivate in the area at least twice a year during the early life of the plant.
-In an open area, short-season crops can be grown between rows of lanzones to give additional income.
-When it is not economical anymore, covercrops are used such as colopogonium, and Tropical Kudzu.
+In an open area, farmers can grow short-season crops between rows of lanzones to provide additional income.
+When it becomes uneconomical, they use cover crops such as colopogonium and tropical kudzu.
 When irrigation facilities are not available in the orchard, employ mulching around the tree to conserve moisture and to add to the organic matter when decomposed.

 Pest Management In Lanzones